greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 ## <a id="topic833971717"></a>CPU Limits

 You configure the share of CPU resources to reserve for a resource group on the coordinator and segment hosts by assigning specific CPU core\(s\) to the group, or by identifying the percentage of segment CPU resources to allocate to the group.
-Greenplum Database uses the `CPUSET` and `CPU_HARD_QUOTA_LIMIT` resource group limits to identify the CPU resource allocation mode.
+Greenplum Database uses the `CPUSET` and `CPU_MAX_PERCENT` resource group limits to identify the CPU resource allocation mode.
 You must specify only one of these limits when you configure a resource group.

 You may employ both modes of CPU resource allocation simultaneously in your Greenplum Database cluster.
 You may also change the CPU resource allocation mode for a resource group at runtime.